-*Please note that if you’re a Commercial Host, you’re solely responsible for assessing late fees according to your own policies as outlined on your public vehicle listing.
+- Expect limited help if you’re a Commercial Host.
+You’re responsible for assessing late fees as per the policies posted on your public vehicle listing.